codio-tuts/js-intro-1/.guides/sections.md

 layout: ""

 ---
-One thing you will notice in `example.js`, which should be inthe left hand panel, is that javascript statements end the line with a `;` character.
+One thing you will notice in `example.js`, which should be in the left hand panel, is that javascript statements end the line with a `;` character.
 We will go into this in more detail another time, but for now follow these guidelines

 - use a semi-colon at the end of a line unless that line ends in a `{` character (a so called 'block' delimiter).